ivoilic/blacksmith-rnn/Readme.md

 ### Data

 All input data is stored inside the `data/` directory.
-You'll notice that there is an example dataset included in the repo (in folder `data/tinyshakespeare`) which consists of a subset of works of Shakespeare.
-I'm providing a few more datasets on the [project page](http://cs.stanford.edu/people/karpathy/char-rnn/).
+You'll notice that there is an example dataset included in the repo (in folder `data/mtgencode-std`) which is the standard encoded corpus of existing Magic the Gathering cards as produced by [mtgencode](https://github.com/billzorn/mtgencode).

 **Your own data**: If you'd like to use your own data create a single file `input.txt` and place it into a folder in `data/`.
 For example, `data/some_folder/input.txt`.
 The first time you run the training script it will write two more convenience files into `data/some_folder`.